Helmuth-von-Moltke/m450/projektarbeit/test-project/documentation.md

+## Formale Vorgaben:

+All scripts related to this project can be found within this GIT repository, including `spec.ts` files and `.yml` files.

 ## Grobe Architektur visualisiert

 I used Draw.io to create a some sort of a diagram, displaying the structure of the project.
 Additionally information about each components were added too, including whether they shall be tested.